 Disney also made the central character far more likable.
 The Disney Pinocchio is a well-meaning soul who genuinely tries to be good, and the film acknowledges that temptations are often tempting precisely because they seem like genuinely good ideas in the moment.
 The Pinocchio of the original novel is a near-insane troublemaker who never seems to do anything good unless he is practically forced into it.
 This was part of the problem with the notorious Roberto Benigni film version of the story: in addition to its casting and script problems, it hewed much closer to Collodi’s original story, and was frankly the worse for it.

 However, there is one aspect of the novel’s spirit that Disney did retain.
-Collodi was essentially a children’s horror author, a sort of Italian proto-Roald Dahl, and Disney’s adaptation embraced that concept, resulting in a gloriously nightmarish film that is actually far more frightening than Collodi’s novel ever managed to be.
+Collodi was essentially a children’s horror author, a sort of Italian proto-Roald Dahl, and Disney’s adaptation embraced that concept, resulting in a gloriously nightmarish film that is actually far more frightening than Collodi’s novel ever managed to be…the action can swing from charming and quaint to terrifying in the space of an instant.
 Particularly memorable are the immensely intimidating puppet theater owner Stromboli who holds Pinocchio prisoner, the terrifying sequences involving Monstro the Whale (an all-devouring behemoth who more than lives up to his name), and most of all the sequence where Pinocchio and the other ‘bad boys’ are transformed into donkeys.
 This last scene is directed so effectively that it still probably stands as the single most terrifying scene ever seen in an animated children’s film.